abusix/xarf/README.md

 1. Add a new schema in `schemas/development/` as [subtype].schema.json and try to reuse as much as possible from xarf_shared.schema.json
 1. Add an example sample to `samples/positive/development/`
 1. Add the new schema to the list in `schemas/development/xarf.schema.json`
-1. Run tests locally: `yarn test-xarf`
+1. Run tests locally: `npm run test-xarf`
 1. Open up a github PR
 1. Discuss and improve